jhueckelheim/spray/README.md

     make test

-navigate to the experiments folder to build and run the experiment, e.g.

-    cd experiments/csr
+and getting the same checksum for all tests, you may run some of the larger experiments, for example:

-    make test
+    cd experiments/csr; make test

 ## Building with Intel compilers

-For all make files, append a variable like so:
+When making, append a variable like so:

     make test CC=icc